- The winter storm blanketed several states in the mid-Atlantic and South on Monday, closing schools and causing power outages.

 The winter storm blanketed parts of Virginia, Maryland, Delaware, New Jersey, North Carolina, Pennsylvania, Tennessee and Kentucky.

-Schools across multiple states remained closed Tuesday, and about 234,000 customers in Virginia and 22,000 in Maryland were without power as of 1 p.m., according to the online tracker Poweroutage.us.
+Schools across multiple states remained closed Tuesday, and some 279,000 customers in Virginia and 27,000 in Maryland were without power as of 8 a.m., according to the online tracker Poweroutage.us.

-Snowfall totals in the Washington area were half a foot to a foot, according to the National Weather Service.
+Snowfall totals in the Washington, D.C., area were around to half a foot to a foot, according to the National Weather Service.

-More than 15 inches of snow fell in Huntingtown, Maryland, the highest total in the state, about 40 miles southeast of Washington.
-Glendie, north of Fredericksburg, recorded more than 14 inches of snow, the highest total in Virginia, according to the Weather Service.
+More than 15 inches of snow fell in Huntingtown, Maryland, the highest total in the state, around 40 miles southeast of Washington.
+Glendie, just north of Fredericksburg, recorded more than 14 inches of snow, the highest total in Virginia, according to the Weather Service.

-Five deaths due to the weather were reported.
+Five deaths were reported due to the weather.
 A 7-year-old girl died after heavy snow led to a tree falling on a home in Townsend, Tennessee, about 30 miles southeast of Knoxville, WVLT reported.

 A second child, a 5-year-old boy in Georgia, was killed after heavy rain and strong wind gusts caused a tree to fall on a home near Atlanta in DeKalb County, according to CBS 46.